Welcome to our FAQ! Questions are organized in three categories:

 Where do I get compost/tools/seeds/starts?

-Lettuce Link is a good source of seeds and starts.
+Seattle’s Giving Garden Network volunteers have grown more than 12000 starts every year; they’ve also provided some seed.
+(These give aways will be announced on the home page of this website and at Spring gathers sponsored by GROW Northwest.)
 It’s also worth approaching your neighborhood retailers, who are often eager to contribute to such community projects.
 If your giving garden is in a P-Patch, check with leadership to see if funds are available from the garden budget.
 And you might consider a specific fund-raising event.
-SGGN and Lettuce Link will provide free seeds at the Spring Gather — arrive early for best choice.
+SGGN will provide free seeds at the Spring Gather — arrive early for best choice.
 (We favor organic, non-gmo varieties) (Seeds were donated from Whole Foods and Magnolia Garden Center, and various seed companies.)
-Lettuce Link also provides free seeds upon request; visit the website at Solid Ground to request them!
 And the Sprouts (backyard greenhouses) will provide free starts — just ask!

-To request starts, please send us a note by using the “feedback” or “contact” link; be SURE that we have a valid name and email for you, because we will notify you when starts are ready for planting.
+To get a “heads up” on starts distribution, please be SURE that we have a valid name and email for you, because we will notify you when starts are ready for planting.
 Many gardens report that using starts decreases the time from planting to harvest, and increases their harvest!

 I find I’m running the whole giving garden myself and it’s wearing me out.
 What do I do now?